top of page

 In 1946 Solomon Asch introduced the same person to two groups of people.

-First group heard that the person is:
+The first group heard that the person was:

 Smart | hardworking | impulsive | critical | stubborn | envious.